sctigercat1/Cydia-UDID-Protected-Repo-PHP/README.md

 =============================
 - Open usergroups.php.
 This is the configuration file.
 - Add UDIDs under $Users
 - Change $CurrentDirectory to the current repo link.
-NOTE: If you have PHP5, this is automatically done for you.
+NOTE: If you have PHP 5.3 or higher, this is automatically done for you.
 If you have anything lower, you'll need to remove the line starting with $CurrentDirectory and change it to: ```$CurrentDirectory = "http://www.example.com/repo/";```
 - Change $CurrentDirectoryFolder to the folder the repo is under.
-This is also automatically filled out if you have php5.
+This is also automatically filled out if you have PHP 5.3 or higher.
 Otherwise, you'll need to manually add it in too: ```$CurrentDirectoryFolder = "/repo/";```
 - Change the four database variables to your database.
 - Import downloads.sql into your mysql database (with phpmyadmin, it's the import feature)
 - You can change anything else you'd like.
-The end of basic configuration is at "// Done editing!"
+The end of basic configuration is at ```// Done editing!```
 - Finally, open .htaccess
-- Look for the line "RewriteBase /repo/"
+- Look for the line ```RewriteBase /repo/```
 - Change /repo/ to whatever your directory is; if it's root, do /.
 - Once setup is complete, upload the github repository to your cydia repo directory and visit Admin.php in your web browser.
 Login with your password (default: password) and run "Create file."
 - Go into Cydia and add your repo URL!